-- 2) We will take a serious view if you take sickness/injury leave which is not genuine, and it will result in disciplinary action being taken. - 3) If we consider it necessary, we may ask your permission to contact your doctor and/or for you to be independently medically examined by our Occupational Health Specialists, Health Assured Limited.
+- A) In deciding whether your absence is acceptable or not we will take into account the reasons and extent of all your absences, including any absence caused by sickness/injury.
+We cannot operate with an excessive level of absence as all absence, for whatever reason, reduces our efficiency. - B) We will take a serious view if you take sickness/injury leave which is not genuine, and it will result in disciplinary action being taken. - C) If we consider it necessary, we may ask your permission to contact your doctor and/or for you to be independently medically examined by our Occupational Health Specialists, Health Assured Limited.